Peron Peninsula

-It is the location of former Pastoral leases Peron and Nanga stations, and is the main location of land access to points within the World Heritage site.
-The northern area contains the Francois Peron National Park.
+It is the location of former pastoral leases Peron and Nanga stations, and is the main location of land access to points within the World Heritage site.
+The northern area contains Francois Peron National Park.
 It is surrounded by the Shark Bay Marine Park and its lower southeast part is adjacent to the Hamelin Pool Marine Nature Reserve.

 The Taillefer Isthmus, the narrowest section of the peninsula, is between Nanga and Goulet Bluff – which has Shell Beach located on the eastern side which lies in the L'Haridon Bight.
 The northernmost point is Cape Peron, which is a namesake of Cape Peron in the metropolitan Perth coastal area.